Single Parent Surrogacy for Men, Women & LGBTQ Individuals

 Surrogacy for Single Women: A Complete Guide (2026)

-What these women share is this: they are doing it alone, on a single income, without a partner to share the decisions or absorb the uncertainty.
-That changes what the surrogacy journey looks like – and what you need from an agency to get through it well.
+What these women share is this: they are doing it alone, on a single income, without a partner to share decisions or absorb uncertainty.
+That changes what the journey looks like — and what you need from an agency to get through it well.

 Key Takeaways

-Single women can have a biological child through gestational surrogacy using their own eggs and donor sperm.
-No egg donor is required in most cases.
+Single women can have a biological child through surrogacy using their own eggs and donor sperm — no egg donor required in most cases.

-In California, a pre-birth order names you as the sole legal mother before birth – only your name appears on the birth certificate.
+In California, a pre-birth order names you as the sole legal mother before the baby is born — only your name on the birth certificate, no adoption required.

-Most international surrogacy destinations legally exclude single women.
-The U.S. – and California specifically – is one of the most legally inclusive and protective destinations in the world for single intended mothers.
+Most international surrogacy destinations legally exclude single women — the U.S., and California specifically, is one of the few that explicitly protects solo intended mothers.

 Why Single Women Choose Surrogacy

-The reasons single women pursue surrogacy fall broadly into two categories — and both are equally valid starting points for this conversation.
+The reasons single women pursue surrogacy fall into two broad categories — medical necessity and deliberate choice — and both carry equal weight.

 Medical Barriers

-For some single women, surrogacy is the answer to a medical reality that has removed carrying a pregnancy from the table.
-The most common situations include:
+For some single women, surrogacy is the answer to a clinical reality that has removed pregnancy from the table.
+The most common situations:

 Uterine conditions

-Conditions such as Müllerian duct anomalies (absent or abnormal uterus), severe Asherman’s syndrome, or fibroids that cannot be safely managed make carrying a pregnancy medically contraindicated.
+Müllerian duct anomalies, severe Asherman’s syndrome, or fibroids that cannot be safely managed make carrying a pregnancy medically contraindicated.

-Women who have undergone chemotherapy, radiation, or hysterectomy as part of cancer treatment may have preserved their eggs before treatment, and surrogacy is how they complete the path to motherhood.
+Women who have undergone chemotherapy, radiation, or hysterectomy may have preserved their eggs before treatment.
+Surrogacy completes the path to motherhood.

 Recurrent pregnancy loss

 After multiple miscarriages with no viable path forward, gestational surrogacy is a medically supported alternative.
-The American College of Obstetricians and Gynecologists recommends evaluation after two or more consecutive losses before pursuing further intervention.
+The ACOG miscarriage guidelines recommends evaluation after two or more consecutive losses before pursuing further treatment.

-If egg quality is a concern, donor eggs combined with donor sperm and a gestational surrogate sometimes called double donation is an option.
-Your reproductive endocrinologist assesses this at the initial medical evaluation.
+If egg quality is a concern, donor eggs combined with donor sperm and a gestational surrogate — sometimes called double donation — is an option your reproductive endocrinologist will assess at your initial evaluation.

 Elective Choice